malakosss/DiscoveryQueue/README.md

 **(3a)**
 ![stepThree](https://github.com/malakosss/DiscoveryQueue/blob/main/images/StepThree_NoChooseRelatedArtists.JPG)
-If you decide to say "no", you will be asked to input the number (from 1 to 20) Related Artists that you would like to include.
-In this case, I chose 5 Related Artists and will have a queue produced out of the top songs of the 5 *immediately* related artists to the Starting Artist.
+If you decide to say "no", you will be asked to input the number (from 1 to 20) of Related Artists that you would like to use to produce your queue.
+In this case, I chose 5 Related Artists and will have a queue produced out of the top songs of the 5 *immediately* Related Artists to the Starting Artist. *DONE!*

 **(3b) - Picking Your Related Artists**
 ![stepThreeYes](https://github.com/malakosss/DiscoveryQueue/blob/main/images/StepThree_ChooseRelatedArtists.JPG)
+If you decide to say "yes", then the twenty Related Artists will be printed for your viewing.
+They are numbered for your convienence when choosing your subsection to use for forming your queue.

 ![stepFourIndex](https://github.com/malakosss/DiscoveryQueue/blob/main/images/Artist_Index.JPG)
+First, define the index (number) of the Related Artist that you would like to start your subsection with.
+In this case, I chose to include the 10th Related Artist and to exclude those previouse Related Artists (1 throught 9).
+Next, define the index (number) of the Related Artist that you would like to end your subsection with.
+In this case, I chose to end the subsection with the 14th Related Artist.

+As a result of these inputs, a queue will be produced with the top songs from the 10th, 11th, 12th, 13th, and 14th Related Artist. *DONE!*

 ## Coding Schtuff